 - Julia Pfeiffer Burns State Park (not to be confused with Pfeiffer Big Sur State Park which is farther north).
 Park there and walk to the ocean view of McWay Falls (this gorgeous hidden waterfall spilling onto the beach in an untouched cove….
 Absolutely breathtaking).

 Enjoy!
-If you try this driving tour and check out any of these stops, I'd love to hear your stories and feedback!
+If you try this Big Sur driving itinerary and check out any of these stops, I’d love to hear your stories and feedback!